CloudBotIRC/CloudBot/README.md

 Unzip the resulting file, and continue to read this document.

 ### Install

 Before you can run the bot, you need to install a few Python dependencies.
-You are *required* to install `lxml`, and `Enchant` and `PyDNS` are required for some plugins to function.
+LXML is required while Enchant and PyDNS are needed for several plugins.

 These can be installed with `pip` (The Python package manager):